Siam Shade: Siam Sophia and lawsuits

 Daita said that, because he suspected the four would try to resume Siam Shade activities as a four-piece, he obtained a commitment in the settlement terms that Siam Shade could not continue without the five members.
 When the first Siam Sophia concert was announced without his knowledge, Daita said he decided to wait and see how things unfolded as the event was said to be for one-night-only.
 However, when the second was announced, he became worried that the four would be repeatedly performing in what amounted to a de facto Siam Shade and inquired as to who owned the trademark to "Siam Shade" and learned that Hideki had applied to register the trademark in his own name on November 21, 2024, the same day the first Siam Sophia concert was announced.
 (Hideki's application was rejected in July 2025, as there was no proof all five members had consented.)
 As such, Daita filed an injunction on August 27, 2025, to prevent the other four members from performing 38 songs he composed for Siam Shade.
 The second and third Siam Sophia concerts took place and none of the listed songs were performed.
+In an interview with Barks published in October 2025, Hideki said that although he admires Daita's skills and wishes him well, he feels they hit a major turning point and does not think they will ever work together again.